LoGan070raGnaR/Navagraha/README.md

-# Navagraha-mass_and_weight_conveter
+# Navagraha - mass and weight conveter

 --> The terms "mass" and "weight" are used interchangeably in ordinary conversation, but the two words don't mean the same thing.
 --> The difference between mass and weight is that "mass" is the amount of matter in a material, while "weight" is a measure of how the force of gravity acts upon that mass.

 --> Mass is the measure of the amount of matter in a body.
-Mass is denoted using m or M.
+--> Mass is denoted using m or M.
 --> Weight is the measure of the amount of force acting on a mass due to the acceleration due to gravity.
 Weight usually is denoted by W. Weight is mass multiplied by the acceleration of gravity (g).
+--> W=m∗g

 ## Comparing Mass and Weight